 What Evidence Does the Police Officer Need to Prove Following Too Closely (§46.2-816)?

 A typical example of Following Too Closely is when a driver is directly behind someone's bumper during a commute (commonly called tailgating), and there is heavy rain or wind that impacts traffic.
-Officers may cite this as Following Too Closely because the driver is not paying attention to the conditions of the road and the demands of traffic.
-Due to the narrow space between vehicles, the driver does not have adequate time to react to an abrupt stop of the vehicle ahead.
+Officers may cite this as Following Too Closely because the driver is not paying attention to the conditions of the road and the proximity of other vehicles.
+The narrow space between vehicles does not leave the driver with adequate time to react to an abrupt stop.
 Drivers are required to provide a reasonable amount of space between their cars and the vehicle ahead to allow time for braking.

 It is often important to gather any video evidence collected from the police vehicle or other cars that were in the location of the police stop or accident.
 This can be helpful when preparing the case for trial.
 Attorney Yeargan works with the police officer and any witnesses to obtain this evidence.
 He also obtains the Accident Crash Report from the DMV.

-In Fairfax and Prince William counties, as in most courts of the state, witnesses in accident cases are not called to court for the first hearing date.
+In General District Court, witnesses in accident cases are not called to court for the first hearing date.
 The court will wait to see if the traffic ticket is prepaid.
-If it is not prepaid and the person shows up to court to enter a plea of not guilty and contest the charge, the judge will continue the matter for trial.
+If it is not prepaid and the person shows up to court to contest the charge, the judge will continue the matter for trial.
 At this point, the officer will issue a subpoena to any witnesses at the scene of the accident to come to court.
 In other words, the witnesses will not be present at the first court hearing.

 Traffic Accident Charges and Liability for Civil Damages